anshooarora/extentreports-java/Readme.md

 Note: This is a development branch, so there are several features still broken and yet to be developed.

+Note: Use [0.2.10 branch](https://github.com/anshooarora/extentx/tree/0.2.10-alpha-extent3) of ExtentX with this version.

 ### Samples

  * <a href='http://relevantcodes.com/Tools/extent-3/Extent.html'>Standard</a>